illusorier/123/CSS/SVG.md

 The `<path>` element is the most powerful element in the SVG library of basic shapes.

+Using a path element you can draw rectangles

 The shape of a path element is defined by one attribute: `d`.

+d: A list of points and other information about how to draw the path.

+The first command is the "Move To" or M.

+There are three commands that draw lines.

+The most generic is the "Line To" command

 The `<g>` SVG elements is a container used to group other SVG elements.

+Transformations applied to the `<g>` element are performed on all of its child elements, and any of its attributes are inherited by its child elements.

+## Transformations